artofthesmart/hypertext/_demo/pages/04.demos/01.blog/03.third-base/item.md

         - animals
     tag:
         - cats
-allowCSS: default
-allowJS: default
 ---

-This is a post with a summary section and a photo.
-Lorem ipsum dolor sit amet, consectetur adipiscing elit.
-Vivamus euismod blandit lectus, id molestie libero mollis vel.
+This post has a summary and an image.
+Includes a category but no tags.

 ===